DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Okay, so now you know how the company is rated and some of the criticism surrounding it.
 So, is the website worth it?

-Let’s take a look at some pros and cons that can help you to decide whether or not to use DealDash.
+Let’s take a look at some pros and cons that can help you decide whether or not to use DealDash.

 Pros